continued from a previous entry

 - A Fully Meaningful Cosmos

 Meaningful things matter and they are good.
 But to be fully meaningful they must matter completely, be perfectly good and last indefinitely.
-The more we and the cosmos matter, the better we and the cosmos are, and the longer we and cosmos last, the more meaningful they both are.
+The more we and the cosmos matter, the better we and the cosmos are, and the longer we and the cosmos last, the more meaningful they both are.
 In other words, a fully meaningful life and a fully meaningful cosmos are as significant, good, and long-lasting as they can possibly be.
 An individual life and the cosmos can be partly meaningful without meeting all of these conditions but they cannot be fully meaningful.

 - Transhumanism and Fully Meaningful Cosmos